danielhrisca/asammdf/README.md

 The main goals for this library are:

-- to be faster than the other Python based mdf libraries
+- to be faster than the other Python-based mdf libraries
-- to have clean and easy to understand code base
+- to have clean and easy-to-understand code base
-- to have minimal 3-rd party dependencies
+- to have minimal 3rd party dependencies

 ## Features